 B. Real-time monitoring and data visibility

 One major advantage of technology is real-time data from the production floor.
 With IoT sensors and dashboards, managers track orders, machine performance, and productivity as they happen.
-This visibility enables quick responses to issues and keeps production on track.
+With that kind of visibility, you can react to issues in minutes, not hours, and keep production on track.

 C. Integrated inventory management